hodgesmr/LangChain-Data-Demo/README.md

 # LangChain Data Demo

 This is a [Jupyter Notebook](https://github.com/hodgesmr/LangChain-Data-Demo/blob/main/LangChain%20Data%20Demo.ipynb) that demostrates a variety of data engineering and anaysis tasks one can tackle with [LangChain](https://python.langchain.com/en/latest/index.html).
-It walks through using the LLM to write and execute SQL queries, and then pass the results of those queries to Python for data visualization.
+It walks through using the LLM (via OpenAI) to write and execute SQL queries, and then pass the results of those queries to Python for data visualization.
+It uses public data voter files.

 ## Setup